rack/rack/GETTING-STARTED.md

 run App.new
 ```

-Rack provides a [`Rack::Request`](./Rack/Request.html) utility class which implements a convenient interface to the Rack environment.
-It is stateless, meaning the `env` passed to the constructor will be directly accessed and modified.
+Rack provides [`Rack::Request`](./Rack/Request.html), which implements a convenient interface to a Rack environment.

 The above examples can be rewritten as: